-The Department of Agriculture and Consumer Services, through the NC Forest Service, is the lead agency in forest fire suppression in the state, as mandated by Article 75, GS 106-895.
+The NCDA&CS, through NCFS, is the lead agency in forest fire suppression in the state, as mandated by Article 75, GS 106-895.
 As such, it directs all operational and tactical activities during such emergencies.
 Statewide forestry resources are divided into three regions: the Coastal Plain, Piedmont, and Mountains.
 Each region is comprised of a number of districts with a total of 13 districts in the state.
 Each county has one to fifteen permanently assigned state forestry personnel.

-3. FEDERAL
+C. FEDERAL

-The primary agency for the Federal ESF-4 is the U.S. Department of Agriculture, U.S. Forest Service.
+The primary agency for the federal ESF-4 is the U.S. Department of Agriculture, U.S. Forest Service.
 Coordination with and support of state and local fire suppression organizations will be accomplished through the State Forester, in cooperation with the State Fire Marshal and NCEM.

 North Carolina can apply for financial assistance through the Federal Emergency Management Agency (FEMA).
 Funds are applied for under the Fire Management Grant Assistance Program (FMAG), for the mitigation, management, and control of fires on publicly or privately owned forests or grasslands that may constitute a "threat of major disaster."
-Procedures for requesting fire suppression assistance from FEMA are outlined in the NC Recovery Manual.